henurad/C_Crash_Course/1_Working_with_files/working_with_files.md

 C lets you open a file, write in it, read from it, append to it and finally close the file.

+## What you would be able to do after this lesson?
+1. Openning a file with different accesses
+2. Closing a fille
+3. Writing in a file
+4. Formatted write in a file

+5. Reading from a file character by character (fgetc)
+6. Reading from a file chunk by chnuk using a buffer (fgets)
+7. Reading from a file formatted (fscanf)
+8. Reading an arbitrary data type from a file. e.g. reading `struct Person` (fread)

+## Review Questions
+- What library you should include for working with files?
+- What function is used to open a file in c?
+- What function is used to close a file in c?
+- How to know if a file is opened successfully after fopen?
+- What are arguments of fopen?
+- What are arguments of fgetc?
+- What are arguments of fgets?
+- What are arguments of fscanf?
+- What are arguments of fread?

 ## Required library

 To work with files in c you need to include `stdio.h` in your program